|

 Whatever temperature you’re dealing with, watch this recipe closely in the bulk fermentation stage to avoid over or under proofing your dough.

-Rustic Sourdough Artisan Loaf Recipe
+Easiest Rustic Sourdough Artisan Bread Recipe

 Ingredients